joedefen/pwr-tray/README.md

 * When running manually, see the "Per-Distro Specific Notes" below for its configuration.
 * Finally, see the "Using pwr-tray" for everyday use after install.

-#### Installing Needed System Python Modules
-* On Debian, use `sudo apt install ...` of:
-    * python3-gi python3-gi-cairo gir1.2-gtk-3.0
-    * gir1.2-appindicator3-0.1 libappindicator3-1
-* On Debian 12 and others?, if the above is not working, try:
-    * python3-gi python3-gi-cairo gir1.2-gtk-3.0
-    * gir1.2-notify-0.7 gir1.2-ayatanaappindicator3-0.1 ayatanalibappindicator3-1
-* On Arch, use `pacman -Syy ...` of:
-    * libappindicator-gtk3 python-gobject python-cairo
-* On other distros, use the hints above to resolve any missing "imports".

 ---

 ## HowTo Run pwr-tray